Tyler Reed (American football): Professional career

-Chicago Bears

 Reed signed a four-year contract with the Chicago Bears in June 2006.
 He was waived by the Chicago Bears on September 2, 2006, and signed to the practice squad on September 3, 2006.
 He signed a two-year contract with the Chicago Bears on February 2, 2007.

 The Bears released Reed from the practice squad on October 6, 2008, only to re-sign him eight days later.
 Following the season, he was re-signed to a future contract on December 29, 2008.
 He was waived/injured on August 25 and subsequently reverted to injured reserve.

 Reed was waived by the Bears on March 1, 2010.